bitterengsci/algorithm/python & C++.md

 # 4. C++ Questions

+function call stack
+- responsible for maintaining the local variables and parameters during function execution
+- Calling a function pushes another stack frame onto the call stack which has enough space for the arguments to the function any local variables.
+- Returning pops the stack frame of function called off the call stack
+- when the main function returns, its stack frame will be popped off and control will be returned to the C runtime system.

+Stack Memory vs Heap Memory
+* Stack Memory
+  - temporary memory allocation scheme
+  - contiguous blocks of memory (linear, and never become fragmented)
+  - less storage space as compared to Heap memory
+  - allocation and de-allocation is faster as compared to Heap memory allocation
+  - safer because the data stored can only be access by owner thread
+* Heap Memory
+  - accessible or exists as long as the whole application(or java program) runs
+  - The name heap has nothing to do with the heap data structure.
+It is called heap because it is a pile of memory space available to programmers to allocated and de-allocate. (hierarchical)
+  - allocated during the execution of instructions written by programmers
+  - larger, as compared to stack memory
+  - not threaded-safe, data is accessible or visible to all threads
+  - If a programmer does not handle Heap memory well, a memory leak can happen.

+进程、线程的区别？如何在进程间、线程间同步或通信？

+开闭原则 The Open/Closed Principle(OCP): software entities should be open for extension, but closed for modification

 pointer (* star) vs reference (& ampersand)
 * Pointer variables are used to store the address of variable.
 * When a parameter is declared as reference, it becomes an alternative name for an existing parameter.